5 mins read

 These herbs have anti-inflammatory and pain-relieving properties and may help improve digestion and relieve nausea.

-It’s important to note that these remedies may not be suitable for everyone and should be used cautiously.
+Note : These remedies may not be suitable for everyone and should be used cautiously.

-Consult our Ayurvedic practitioner at Nirva Health ( link)
+Consult our Ayurvedic expert at Nirva Health.

 When to Seek Medical Help?

 Back pain and nausea can sometimes be symptoms of severe medical conditions that require prompt medical attention.
+Look out for these situations where you should seek medical help for back pain and nausea:

 • If your back pain and nausea are severe and sudden or are accompanied by other symptoms such as fever, vomiting, or abdominal pain.